numba/numba/docs/source/reference/numpysupported.rst

 but with an independent internal state: seeding or drawing numbers from one generator won't affect the other.

-The following functions are supported, but only with scalar output: you can't pass a *size* argument.
+The following functions are supported.

 Initialization
 ''''''''''''''